SuprDewd/www.akc.is/cv.md

 ### Extracurricular

-*  Trained the icelandic math olympiad team in 2007 and 2009
+*  Trained the Icelandic math olympiad team in 2007 and 2009
 *  Referee for The Baltic Way mathematical contest, 2010

 ## Teaching experience at University of Kalmar